Saturday, 13 March 2021

 LINDEMAN PASS IS CLOSED DUE TO A MAJOR LANDSLIDE BELOW GLADSTONE LOOKOUT

 The history of the pass is an interesting one.
 It was the brainchild of Charles Lindeman, who took it upon himself to devise and construct the missing link between Katoomba and Wentworth Falls.
 He personally surveyed the route, linking several old mining routes and passes in the valley.
 All was going well, until 1911, when local Katoomba business owners began to object, fearing they would lose their business to Wentworth Falls.
-The anti-German sentiment at the outbreak of WWI was the final nail in the coffin for Lindeman Pass, despite there being only 200m left to complete.
+The anti-German sentiment at the outbreak of WWI was the final nail in the coffin for Lindeman Pass, despite only 200m left to complete.

 The pass fell into decay until the 1980s when Jim Smith and Wilf Hilder made attempts to re-open the track and welcome a new generation of bushwalkers to the Blue Mountains.
 It has never officially been completed but Jim Smith's work and documentation have made it more popular - keeping the track somewhat defined.

-I decided to use Lindeman Pass as it was originally intended, by hiking from Wentworth Falls to Katoomba and allowing myself plenty of time to do so.
+I decided to use Lindeman Pass as originally intended, by hiking from Wentworth Falls to Katoomba and allowing myself plenty of time to do so.
 It was early morning when I arrived at Wentworth Falls station with a fine, dry day on the horizon.

 The first part of this hike was through some familiar territory at Wentworth Falls, however, a long march from the train station is necessary to reach the cliffs.
 Normally you could hike the Charles Darwin Track along Jamison Creek, which is very pretty, however, it is currently closed while they repair storm damage.
 Instead, a simple hike down the arrow-straight Falls Road leads to the car park.